eclipse-archived/ceylon-lang.org/documentation/1.0/tour/language-module.md

     Float brainCellSize = 4.0u; // u (micro) means E-6
     Integer deathsUnderCommunism = 94M; // M (mega) means E+6

+Ceylon doesn't currently have support for binary or hexadecimal `Integer` literals, though it may do in the future.
+It does have a couple of top level functions, `bin()` and `hex()` which can be used to similar effect, and the JVM compiler recognises when these have a literal argument and generates a literal in the compiled code.

 ## `Whole` and `Decimal`

 The platform module `ceylon.math` defines the types `Whole` and `Decimal`,